afiqhafizuddin/afiqhafizuddin/README.md

 ### **4. miscellaneous**

 All repos that does not follow the aforementioned naming convention are not learning repo nor course repo.
 It's probably my own works or my punching bag of GitHub 😅.
+And also, I do upload my assignments to GitHub.
+A lot of repos won't make any sense in web development world.
+Just skip those unrelated repos.

 # Thank You for Stopping By!